loke2006/ecommerce/README.md

 A comprehensive full-stack e-commerce platform built with Django and Tailwind CSS, providing seamless shopping experience with secure payment processing and customer support.

+Note: In views.py search API and find "keep your API key here" and place your gemini api there to make the chat work.

 ## 📋 Table of Contents

 - [Overview](#overview)